What Would Space Colonies Look Like?

 We'll have a better idea in the next decade about the likelihood of these space dreams turning into reality.
 If federal funding moves forward for the lunar base project and private space tourism ventures progress, outer space neighborhoods may no longer be the stuff of fantasy.

-For more information on space travel, read the links on the following page.
+For more information on space travel, check out the links below.